-Before long, the men had emerged from their trenches, had met in the middle, and were celebrating an unofficial peace.
+Before long, the men emerged from their trenches, met in the middle, and were celebrating an unofficial peace.

-Letters from soldiers recall that they agreed to not shoot the following day (Christmas Day).
+Letters from soldiers recall that both sides agreed to not shoot the following day (Christmas Day).

 Their letters describe this unique Christmas: